visheshvs/Chat_with_P6_Schedule/README.md

-# XER Database Query Assistant
+# Schedule Database Query Assistant

 ## Description

-The **XER Database Query Assistant** is a tool designed to facilitate the conversion of natural language queries into SQL queries based on a given SQLite database schema.
-It processes both XER and PDF files, stores the data into separate SQLite databases, and allows users to interact with the databases using intuitive language prompts powered by OpenAI's GPT-4 model.
+The **Schedule Database Query Assistant** is a tool designed to facilitate the conversion of natural language queries into SQL queries for Primavera P6 schedule data.
+It processes both P6 XER files and PDF schedule exports, stores the data into separate SQLite databases, and allows users to interact with the databases using intuitive language prompts powered by OpenAI's API.

+The tool specializes in handling:
+- Primavera P6 XER files (native P6 export format)
+- PDF exports of P6 schedules (typically activity lists or Gantt charts)

 ## Prerequisites